Debra Stoops, R.N. - Coordinator

 - conduct door-to-door outreach to parents to receive timely immunizations for children.

-The Health Bureau staff provided ongoing education to public and health professionals concerning immunization as a key public health practice to prevent infectious diseases.
+The Bureau of Health staff provided ongoing education to public and health professionals concerning immunization as a key public health practice to prevent infectious diseases.
 The York Adams Immunization Coalition was formed to address immunizations throughout the lifespan and to promote immunization awareness and outreach in York and Adams Counties.

-Each year, the Health Bureau, in coordination with the York/Adams Immunization Coalition and partners in the community, provide Drive Thru Flu clinics.
+Each year, the Bureau of Health, in coordination with the York/Adams Immunization Coalition and partners in the community, provide Drive Thru Flu clinics.
 The drive thru is an efficient way for York Countians to get flu and pneumonia shots without having to leave their cars, especially if they are not able to get around easily.
-Health Bureau staff also provide public flu clinics for city residents.
+Bureau staff also provide public flu clinics for city residents.